ojacobson/actinide/docs/embedding.rst

     session.bind_fn(example)
     print(*session.run('(example)')) # prints "5"

-Finally, to bind a function returning a tuple of results, call ``bind_builtin``.
+To bind a function returning a tuple of results, call ``bind_builtin``.
 This will automatically determine the name to bind to:

 .. code-block:: python